IsvaraIsvara

 By definition, the metrics are average numbers.
 So be careful as there can be VM that has issue but obscured in the cluster wide average.
 Even the so-called total or summation is mathematically an average.
 For example, the Total CPU Wait counter is the sum of all ESXi CPU Wait metrics, which in turn is the sum of all the VMs.
 At the end you get a large number, which you need to normalize and convert into average.
 Since you divide it against the cluster total, you get average.

 There is a common misconception that you cannot have performance issue when cluster has low utilization.
-We introduced that problem as a story earlier here.
+We introduced that problem in Part 1 Chapter 1 of the book.

 Is there corelation between cluster utilization and cluster contention?